 - 2 cloves garlic crushed and finely chopped

 - I always boil the pasta together with the frankfurters for a few minutes as this fresh pasta only needs a little time to boil.
 A maximum of 7-8 minutes.
 When ready just drain the pasta and set aside.
 Frankfurters ony need about 5-6 min to boil so add them to the boiling water and remove a little earlier if need be.

 - While pasta is boiling, take a pan out place on medium fire and add a little drizzle of olive oil.

 - Add the crushed and finely chopped garlic and cook for literally 30 seconds followed by the sun-dried tomato pesto sauce and then shortly throw in the vegetables.
 Cook all for a couple of minutes stirring occasionally.
 Add a drizzle or two of water if you feel like it’s needed although the vegetables being frozen they will release some water.
 Add the peas too.

 - Turn off the heat and set aside for a few minutes.

 - Add the pitted olives to the vegetable sauce along with the boiled and sliced frankfurters.
 You may fry the frankfurthers if you wish.

-- Season well adding salt (if needed - I do not add salt any longer as I find it sufficiently salty), pepper, the crispy onions and the mixed Italian herbs.
+- Season well by adding some salt (careful as olives add saltiness to the dish), pepper, the crispy onions and the mixed Italian herbs.

-- Mix well the vegetable mixture into the pasta and serve hot with a generous sprinkle of Parmesan cheese, I would say even a blanket of it 😉
+- Mix well the vegetable mixture into the pasta and serve hot with a generous sprinkle of Parmesan cheese, I would say even a nice and thick blanket of it 😉

 - Chop the fresh herbs and sprinkle them all over before serving.